 Top 14 Forex Brokers for Day Trading

-Traders can execute orders on MetaTrader 4 and 5, leveraging advanced charting, one-click trading, and automated strategies to optimize intraday performance.
+Traders can execute orders on MetaTrader 4, MetaTrader 5, TradingView, and cTrader, leveraging advanced charting, one-click trading, and automated strategies to optimize intraday performance.
 Deep liquidity from major providers helps minimize slippage even during high-volatility sessions, making the broker particularly suitable for scalping and short-term strategies.

 FP Markets offers CFDs on more than 70 currency pairs, tradable on MT4, MT5, cTrader, and TradingView – supporting multiple intraday orders with advanced charting and one-click trading.

 Standard accounts offer spreads from around 1.0 pip with no commission, while Raw accounts start from 0.0 pips with a $6 round-turn commission.
-Meanwhile, fast execution and deep liquidity help minimize slippage even during high-volatility sessions, making it well-suited for scalping and short-term strategies.
+Meanwhile, the average execution speed of 42 ms and deep liquidity help minimize slippage even during high-volatility sessions, making it well-suited for scalping and short-term strategies.

 Pepperstone also offers a special Active Trader program with volume-based benefits for active traders.
 Forex traders who apply for the Active Trader are eligible to receive rebates on their trades, with rebate rates increasing at higher volume tiers.
 Traders can execute trades on MetaTrader 4, MetaTrader 5, TradingView, and cTrader, leveraging advanced charting, one-click trading, and automated strategies.
 Deep liquidity from major providers helps minimize slippage, supporting precise order execution during volatile market conditions.